CassiusMarceloSA/dapp-nft/README.md

 ### About NFTs

 NFTs (Non-Fungible Tokens) are unique and indivisible tokens that represent digital or physical assets on the blockchain.
-In this project, we implemented the functionality of minting, buying, and selling NFTs in a decentralized environment.
+In this project, we implemented the functionality of minting NFTs.

+The NFTs minted in this project can be traded on OpenSea's testnet marketplace.

 ### Future Improvements